Hoooid/HaodongTangGroup/content/zh/publication/doi-10-1109-eeice65049-2025-11033964/index.md

 ---
-title: 'Theoretically Analyses the Role of Microcavities in Adjusting the Light Extraction Efficiency of QLEDs'
+title: 'Theoretical Analysis of the Role of Microcavities in Adjusting the Light Extraction Efficiency of QLEDs'
 authors:
 - 'Weifeng Ouyang'
 - 'Guanding Mei'